softpano/pythonizer/readme.md

 -r -- refactor Perl code.
 If specified, before processing the script by the pythonizer, it  invokes the pre_pythonizer preliminary pass on the source code.
 Of course this can be  done only once and can be manually as a separate pass with more control,  but still this option is not completly usless, as it provides an integrated way to refactor the program.

-To try pythonizer you need to download files (as Zip archive via githun (GitHub crrates zip from the latest posted verion on demand for you)  or replicate the directory via git .
+To try pythonizer you need to download files (as Zip archive -- GitHub creates zip from the latest posted verion on demand for you)  or replicate the directory via git .
 In the later case the main program and three modules mentioned about should be put into a separate directory.
 For example,  /opt/Pythonizer

 The directory into which the modules are downloaded  needs to be made available to Perl via PERL5LIB env variable or via -I option .